RupeshKeesaram/RAGUsingRedisVectorStore/README.md

    Once the services are up and running, you can access the backend API at http://localhost:8000.

-You can use the endpoint collections available in the repository's endpoint_collections section for interaction.
+You can use the endpoint collections available in the repository's problem_specific_docs/RedisAssignment.postman_collection.json file section for interaction.
 The API will allow you to upload document, search for relevant documents, and interact with the vector store.

 ## API Endpoints